For what concerns do students seek personal counseling?

 All interactions with the Student Counseling Center are held in confidence and remain confidential.
 This includes content of sessions, records, scheduling of or attendance at appointments, and progress in counseling.
 There are some exceptions to confidentiality which students should know about before seeing a counselor.
 In situations in which a client may present a clear and eminent danger to themself and/or others, Student Counseling Center staff members are required to report this information to proper authorities for the protection of the student and the community.
 All Student Counseling Center records are kept separate from other University records.
 Written permission by clients is required to release counseling information.
 All counselors will discuss confidentiality when students are seen for the first appointment.

 What if I don’t feel comfortable with the counselor who is assigned to work with me?

 There are times that for various reasons clients don’t feel comfortable with their counselors.
 The Student Counseling Center works to provide the best possible counseling services and recognizes that at times clients may want to request a different counselor.
-Clients may contact Dr. Robin Keillor, Interim Director, at 503-352-2191 when such situations arise.
+Clients may contact Dr. Robin Keillor, Director, at 503-352-2191 when such situations arise.

 Is counseling only for people who have serious emotional problems?